Impending retirement - - Made in Canada VACTROL units and Misek-Lankford Phasers -- not always available

 That is what my VACTROL set does: It replaces the fixed resistor with a variable resistance VACTROL circuit.

 It is fed with a separate coax cable to control it.
-This is completely seperate from the COAX lead in that is used to bring the RF to the shack.
+This is completely separate from the COAX lead in that is used to bring the RF to the shack.
+(Because every install is different, I do NOT include the connecting coax in my kit.

 Consequently, an operator of this set-up needs two cables running out to the antenna.